capagot/rendering_engine_dev_resources/README.md

 # Realtime rendering engine development resources.

-Collection of technical stuff related to the development of realtime rendering engines.
+Collection of technical stuff related to the development of realtime rendering engines with focus on Vulkan.

 ## Vulkan